Engee documentation

 • Ideal voltage — the unit outputs input signals in the form of voltage signals at the specified carrier frequency Carrier frequencies, Hz in the format specified by the parameter Output.
 This is the recommended option for measuring the signal without adding load impedance and changing the matching conditions.

-• Ideal current — the block outputs input signals in the form of current signals at the specified carrier frequency Carrier frequencies, Hz in the format specified by the parameter Output.
+• Ideal current — the unit outputs input signals in the form of current signals at the specified carrier frequency Carrier frequencies, Hz in the format specified by the parameter Output.

 • Power — the unit outputs voltage signal modulations at the specified carrier frequency Carrier frequencies, Hz and scales them relative to the specified internal load resistance.
-This is the recommended option for interpreting the signal generated in the environment.
-RF Blockset for 50 ohms or other reference impedance.
+This is a recommended option for interpreting the signal generated in the environment.
+RF Blockset for 50 Ohms or other reference impedance.
 When this option is used, the unit automatically inserts the load resistance into the circuit.

 where — parameter value Load impedance (Ohm).